nzzdev/Q-table/README.md

 - The cell can have 3 types: `positive`, when the cell contains a positive number, `negative` when the cell contains a negative number or `empty` when there's no content in the cell
 - The function `getMinibarValue()` then calculates the length of the minibar based on the `type` of the table and max-value of the selected column
 - Then the color of the minibars will be adjusted.
 By default the sophie-colors `s-viz-color-diverging-2-2` for `positive` and `s-viz-color-diverging-2-1` for `negative` colors will be used.
 If the user has the role `poweruser`, he can set the colors by himself.
 One way by the `className` of the sophie-colors or the `colorCode` which are simple hex codes of colors
-- In the end the `getMinibarContext()` function will return an object like this
+- In the end the `getMinibarContext()` function will return an object like this:
 ```javascript
 {
   values: [